Student Travel Insurance

 - Itinerary and Overseas Information: Before you leave, make copies of all your travel itineraries and contact information for your new home.
 Give copies of these documents to your family and friends so they know how to contact you to get in touch or in case of an emergency.

 - Have Fun: Remember, this time is all about discovering new places, cultures, and people.
 It is about you and your education inside and outside the classroom, so enjoy it.

-Traveling abroad can be slightly unnerving maybe even more so when you are traveling in order to study.
+Traveling abroad can be slightly unnerving, and maybe even more so when you are traveling in order to study.
 When you study abroad you are embarking on an adventure, and with all adventures come risks.
 You cannot and will not be prepared for every possibility on your trip.
 As you explore and meet people, you will learn about new things and you will want to participate and discover.
 Having insurance while you engage in the new world around you will be important.
-And when you have student travel insurance you can participate without fear about medical bills due to injury or illness.
+And when you have student travel insurance you can put your mind at ease about the potential for unexpected medical bills.